nats-io/nats-architecture-and-design/adr/ADR-20.md

 Domains are just a special case of API prefixes and will work the same way.
 The API prefix `$JS.<domain-name>.API` will lead to `$JS.<domain-name>.API.$KV.bin.key`.
+As the leaf node connection into the domain is crossed, the inserted mapping will changes the subject back to `$KV.bin.key`.

 ## Consequences